core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 The Constrained Application Protocol (CoAP, {{!RFC7252}}) is available over different transports (UDP, DTLS, TCP, TLS, WebSockets), but lacks a way to unify these addresses.
-This document provides terminology based on Web Linking {{?RFC8288}}
+This document provides terminology and provisions based on Web Linking {{?RFC8288}}
 to express alternative transports available to a device, and to optimize exchanges using these.